If you want to show Google Maps on your website, you need an API key from Google. This page shows you how to obtain this key from Google.

 It only takes a few minutes to create and it’s something Google requires for their billing.

 Google API keys are part of a Google account.
-If your Google Maps become popular, you may have to pay for the impressions that exceed your free monthly quota.
+If your Google Maps become popular, you may have to pay for the impressions that exceed your free monthly allowance.
 You should create your Google API keys within the Google account that uses the credit card you want Google to charge.

-Before you being working with your Google API keys, ensure that you are logged in to the appropriate Google account.
+Before you begin working with your Google API keys, ensure that you are logged in to the appropriate Google account.
 If you were logged in to your personal account while using YouTube, you may now have to logout and instead login to a corporate Google account before you continue.